okquentin/OregonTrail_ECCS_1621/README.md

-This repository contains the Oregon Trail program written as a group project for ECCS 1621.
+This repository was used to collaborate on a group project to design an Oregon Trail game in Java.
+We began working on the project using the Eclipse IDE, but switched to Visual Studio code midway through the project.
+Those files are contained within the folder OregonTrail_Eclipse.